 - Contact a qualified interpreter as soon as possible, to ensure no significant delay in service takes place.

-- Promptly address consumer concerns regarding the lack of interpreter and/or translator services to the satisfaction of the consumer, in accordance with CPUC established procedures.
+- Promptly address consumer concerns regarding the lack of interpreter and/or translator services to the satisfaction of the consumer, in accordance with Commission established procedures (see item IV below).